JohnnySn0w/johnnysn0w.github.io/_posts/2024-3-6-88x31 banners from the old net.md

 Here's the nitty gritty of the technical:

-- one script, `gen_means.py`, converts every banner in the archive to an entry in a csv.
+One script, `gen_means.py`, converts every banner in the archive to an entry in a csv.
 This csv has the following header structure: `headers = ['Image Name', 'Flashy', 'Mean Red', 'Mean Green', 'Mean Blue']`
 	- As stated before, I wanted to generate the mean of each banner, the RGB mean.
 This would later be useful in finding the pixel to banner mapping, using [euclidian distance](https://en.wikipedia.org/wiki/Euclidean_distance) for the RGB of the pixel to the mean RGB of the banner.
 	- For Animated banners, I take the mean of each frame, and then generate a mean of those means for the overall image.
 	- What's 'flashy'?
 Basically, a good many of the banners are animated.
 Of those animations, I wanted to be able to filter out ones that had a high amount of statistical variation between frames.
 This comes out to calculating a standard deviation value, and then checking it against a semi-arbitrary(read: magic number I heuristically came to) of how big the stddev needed to be for a gif to be 'flashy'.